mm80843/T3.5/docs/Benef/PBN__Benef_758.md

 # __Improved indoor environment quality__

-## Name of the Benefit

-Ensuring proper building orientation, natural lighting, ventilation, and IAQ can provide a healthier and more comfortable living environment.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in adaptive design measures can attract healthier occupants and create a more valuable and desirable built environment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_826.md)